tonyngmk/my-stoic-telebot/README.md

 	pip install python-telegram-bot

-Thereafter, the python script must continually run for the bot to work.
+Thereafter, just edit along **bot.py** file and execute it.
+The python script must continually run for the bot to work.
-To do so, one can run it on a cloud virtual machine, e.g. AWS EC2, Google Compute Engine, etc.
+To do so, one can run it perpetually using a cloud virtual machine, e.g. AWS EC2, Google Compute Engine, etc.

 I've tried running on free tier t2 micro and the CPU Credit Usage for 2 bots is negligible, so it should be essentially free.

 <p align="center">